Magdi888/Terraform/README.md

    ```

  ### Creating ENV file for the NodeJS App:
-  By creating local_file resource and extract the environmental variables used in NodeJs App
+  By creating local_file resource and extract the environmental variables used in NodeJs App.
    ```
    resource "local_file" "docker_env" {
     filename = "/var/jenkins_home/workspace/Terraform/env"